Ensure you are applying under the correct CIF Project Priority. There are two categories of projects in 2019:

 If you are unsure if your project idea is eligible for funding, please contact CIF staff before preparing your application.

-- Cost Savings and Cost Containment Initiatives
+- Centralized Cost Savings Initiatives

 Your project must fit into one of these priorities.
 Do not submit duplicate applications under more than one priority; just check the appropriate box on Form 1 and/or add a note in any of the forms under the “Additional Information” section requesting that the project be considered under more than one category.